oldcompcz/vlak/README.md

 First of all make sure you have correct environment:

-* Run build within real DOS.
-For example DosBox does troubles with running bat files.
 * Make sure you have Turbo Assembler installed and you can run `tasm` and `tlink` at your computer.

 Building steps: